sfsu-csc-667-fall-2018/fall-2019-term-project-risk-game-667/docs/README.md

 The application has several main parts:

-- Web Server written in Express, and Pug as template enginge
+- Web Server

-- Chat, and Lobby components written in Preact
+- Chat and Lobby

-- Game component written in Vue

-Components communicate using HTTP and Websocket protocols, using axios and socket.io, respectively.
+- Gameboard

-### Server
+### Web Server

+- Runtime: Node

-HTTP and WS server
+- Supported protocols: HTTP and WS

+- Web framework: Express

+- Template engine: Pug

+Web Server is key component of the application.
+It processes various data, and manages the state.
+It broadcast events to subscribers via WS, and exposes HTTP API allowing to retrive or mutate current state.

-### Lobby
+### Lobby and Chat

-Preact component.
+- Framework: Preact

-### Chat
+- Template language: Htm

+Lobby and Chat are simple Preact components.
+Lobby binds to an element with css selector `#lobby`.
+It uses socket.io to listen for `lobbyEvent`, and update internal state (list of games) using Web Server's HTTP API.

-Preact component.
-Written to be used as a pluggin.
-Chat id is always last part of the current url.
-Binds to an element with css selector `#chat`.
+Chat is written to be used as a pluggin.
+Its id is always last part of the current web page url.
+The componet binds to an element with css selector `#chat`.
 Uses socket.io to listen for `messageEvent` with correct chat id.

-### Game
+### Gameboard

-Vue application with Vuex store.
+- Framework: Vue

+- State management: Vuex

+Vue component.
+Game state is managed by Vuex store.
+Actions are propagated to the Server via HTTP API, where the state is updated.
+The Server later broadcasts `gameEvent`, which triggers Gameboard component to update the state (also happens via HTTP API).
+The gameboard itself is svg.

 ## Application Flow